ceri-num/uv-larm/tutorials/2-move.md

     <depend>geometry_msgs</depend>
 ```

-Ok, you just have to build and test your node (the tbot and the ros1 dynamic bridge activated).
+Ok, you just have to build and test your node (the tbot and the__ROS1__dynamic bridge activated).
 To notice that you can also test your code on `turtlesim` by changing the targeted topic name.

 ## Terminate the exercise

-We want that the `move_1m` move the robot for one meter then stop automatically.
+We want the `move_1m` to move the robot for one meter then stop automatically.
 To do that your node requires a new timer at the approximate time required to perform the movement with a new callback function to stop the robot.

 To notice that the robot will stop but not necessarily the node.